 Better performance across the organization means a better chance at hitting organizational goals and achieving key business outcomes.
 When performance is measured and discussed continuously, it builds engagement and vice versa.
 Put simply, when employers prioritize collaborative, transparent, and supportive performance management practices, employees are more engaged and ultimately more successful.

 It’s clear that performance management is an essential part of business success.
 There are many reasons for performance management.
-When designed and implemented correctly, your performance management program has the power to:
+When designed and implemented correctly, your performance management cycle has the power to: